HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 Allows Trusted Users to toggle whether or not a drone must prepend its messages with its ID.
 If a ⬡-Drone has ID prepending toggled on, a message like `"0001 :: Hello!"` would be allowed, but `"Hello!"` would be deleted.

+When using commands, ⬡-Drones should not use prepending.
+Commands always start with the prefix `hc!`.
+Adding the ID before that will lead to the command not working.

 Examples:

 - `hc!tid 0001` will toggle ID Prepending for ⬡-Drone 0001, turning it on if it is off, and off if it is on.